jruales/Reading-List/2019/README.md

 ### Non-Fiction -- Instructive
 * [100% done on 2019-09-14] Work Rules! by Laszlo Bock
+* [100% done on 2019-11-13] Nonviolent Communication by Marshall Rosenberg
 * [37% done] Lean Customer Development by Cindy Alvarez
 * [60% done] The Design of Everyday Things by Donald ("Don") Norman {Recommended on Coursera's HCI course I took several years ago}
 * [35% done] How To Win Friends and Influence People by Dale Carnegie {Personally recommended by M.Y. in 2015}